wonderingabout/PhoenixGo/README.md

 If you built with bazel, see : [Most common path errors during cuda/cudnn install and bazel configure](https://github.com/Tencent/PhoenixGo/blob/master/docs/path-errors.md)

-If you are still getting erros, try using an older version of bazel.
+If you are still getting errors, try using an older version of bazel.
 For example bazel 0.20.0 is known to cause issues, and **bazel 0.11.1 is known good**

 #### 2. Where is the win rate?